ezrasavard/ezrasavard.com/_posts/2017-03-25-always-improve.md

 So far, I've applied this idea to my satisfaction with my body, my education and my career.
 With each area, I used roughly the same process: when I realised that I was feeling insecure, I figured out what specifically was bothering me and then took definite steps toward resolving it.

 For my body image, it was straight forward dieting and weight lifting.
-For my education and career, it is a much longer and ongoing process that started with changing jobs, now includes continuous self-study, and will soon include a part-time masters degree.
+For my education and career, it is a much longer and ongoing process that started with changing jobs and now includes continuous self-study.

 There is so much satisfaction to be had in feeling consistently busy working on the things I most value, and I don't think I've been so steadily happy at any point in my life.